jmfieldman/TheseusAndTheMinotaur/design/06-input.md

 ## 5. iOS / iPadOS Screen Layout

-On iOS and iPadOS, the screen is divided into two distinct zones to ensure controls never obscure the game view.

-### 5.1 Layout Principle
+### 5.1 Orientation: Portrait Only

-The game engine always renders into a **square viewport**.
-The remaining screen area is dedicated to UI controls (D-pad, action buttons, level info).
+iOS and iPadOS are locked to **portrait orientation**.
+This simplifies layout, matches how most people hold their phones for puzzle games, and provides a natural split between the game view and controls.

-### 5.2 Portrait Orientation
+### 5.2 Layout

 ```
 ┌──────────────────────┐